snizhanalviv/aepp-sdk-js/bin/CLI.md

 - `help` does what one would expect and is described here no further.
 - `inspect` allows you to look at the objects on the blockchain.
 - `name` allows interaction with the naming system.
-- `wallet` commands cover a set of functions which operate with a keypair, from transferring tokens to registering names to invoking smart contracts.
+- `account` commands cover a set of functions which operate with a keypair, from transferring tokens to registering names to invoking smart contracts.
 - `oracle` allows you to interact with the oracles.
 - `contract` allows to compile the smart contracts.